-A motion was made by TAC Member and seconded by TAC Memb vote was duly a for the adoption of the following resolution, and upon being put to WHEREAS, a comprehensive and continuing transportation planning program must be carried cooperatively in order to ensure that federal PL 104 funds for transportation projects a effectively allocated to the Burlington-Graham Urban Area; and, WHEREAS, the City of Burlington has been designated as the recipient of Federal Transit Administration Metropolitan Planning Program (Section 5303 and 5307) funds; and, WHEREAS, members of the Burlington-Graham Transportation Advisory Committee agree that the Planning Work Program will effectively advance transportation planning for FY 2020-2020 and, FORE, be it resolved that the Transportation Advisory Committee hereby endorses the Ining Work Program for the Burlington-Graham Urban Area.
+A motion was made by TAC Member and seconded by TAC Member for the adoption of the following resolution, and upon being put to a vote was duly adopted.

+- WHEREAS, a comprehensive and continuing transportation planning program must be carried out cooperatively in order to ensure that federal PL 104 funds for transportation projects are effectively allocated to the Burlington-Graham Urban Area; and, - WHEREAS, the City of Burlington has been designated as the recipient of Federal Transit Administration Metropolitan Planning Program (Section 5303 and 5307) funds; and, - WHEREAS, members of the Burlington-Graham Transportation Advisory Committee agree that the Planning Work Program will effectively advance transportation planning for FY 2020-2021; and,

+NOW, THEREFORE, be it resolved that the Transportation Advisory Committee hereby endorses the FY 2020-2021 Planning Work Program for the Burlington-Graham Urban Area.

-do hereby certi , Chairman of the Burlington-Graham Transportation Advisory Committee that the above is a true and correct copy of an excerpt from the minutes of a meeting of the tham Urban Area Transportation Advisory Committee, duly held on theday of
+I, , Chairman of the Burlington-Graham Transportation Advisory Committee do hereby certify that the above is a true and correct copy of an excerpt from the minutes of a meeting of the Burlington-Graham Urban Area Transportation Advisory Committee, duly held on the day of , 2020.

-Date TAC Chair

-STATE of: No COUNTY of: A rth Carolina

-, Notary Public of County, North Carolina do hereby certify the personally appeared before me on the day of to affix I foregoing document.

-Notary Public

-•

-My commission n expires